CodeYellowBV/django-partial-index/README.md

 Of course, these (unique) indexes could be created by a handwritten [RunSQL migration](https://docs.djangoproject.com/en/1.11/ref/migration-operations/#runsql).
 But the constraints are part of the business logic, and best kept close to the model definitions.

+The `PartialUniqueValidations` mixin is optional but highly recommended if you want proper validations on unique indexes.
+In other words, with this mixin you can use django-partial-index as a scoped alternative to Django's `unique_together` meta option.
+It must be listed *before* the base model in your base class list for correct method lookup, or you must manually call `validate_unique()` from `PartialUniqueValidations`.

 ### Partial unique constraints